taigi100/OpenID_Example/README.md

 # Example project for UE4 OpenID Client

-This is a project that demonstrates the capabilities of the UE4 OpenID Client.
+This is a project that demonstrates the capabilities of the UE4 OpenID Client

 ## To Run